How Do You Set SMART Goals? Definition and Examples

 Goal setting is a helpful way to build the career you want.
-By setting objectives and creating a clear roadmap for how you’ll reach your intended target, you can decide how to apply your time and resources to make progress.
-Without goals, it can be difficult to determine how to get a certain job, promotion or other milestones you want to achieve.
+By setting objectives and creating a clear roadmap for how you’ll reach your intended target, you can decide how to apply your time and resources to make the most progress.
+Without goals, it can be difficult to determine how to work toward a certain job, promotion or another milestone.

 When you set an objective for yourself, you should include each step necessary for success.
-To help, you can use a framework called SMART goals.
-Here’s how SMART goals work and a few tips and examples to assist you in your goal-setting efforts.
+In this article, we outline a framework called SMART goals along with a few tips and examples to assist you in your goal-setting efforts.

 What are SMART goals?

 What evidence will prove you’re making progress toward your goal?
-For example, if your goal is to earn a position managing a development team for a startup tech company, you might measure progress by the number of management positions you’ve applied for and the number of interviews you’ve completed.
-Setting milestones along the way will give you the opportunity to re-evaluate and course correct as needed.
+For example, if your goal is to earn a position managing a development team for a startup tech company, you might measure progress by the number of management positions you’ve applied for or interviews you’ve completed.
+Setting milestones along the way will give you an opportunity to re-evaluate and course-correct as needed.
 When you achieve your milestones, remember to reward yourself in small but meaningful ways.

-What is your goal time-frame?
+What is your goal time frame?
 An end-date can help provide motivation and help you prioritize.
 For example, if your goal is to earn a promotion to a more senior position, you might give yourself six months.
-If you haven’t achieved your goal in that timeframe, take time to consider why.
+If you haven’t achieved your goal by then, take time to consider why.
 Your timeframe might have been unrealistic, you might have run into unexpected roadblocks or your goal might have been unachievable.

 Using the SMART goal framework sets boundaries and defines the steps you’ll need to take, resources necessary to get there and milestones that indicate progress along the way.
 With SMART goals, you’re more likely to achieve your goal efficiently and effectively.